beancountersbookkeeping/portfolio/_portfolio/blocjams.md

 ---
 layout: post
-title: Blocjams
+title: Cooljams
 thumbnail-path: "img/blocjams.png"
-short-description: BlocJams is a site to browse albums and listen to songs.
+short-description: CoolJams is a site to browse albums and listen to songs.

 ---